-- 1. This requirement to exclude cattle through permanent fencing is very broad and will create perverse environmental and financial outcomes over hill country which by its nature is not intensively farmed.
-Even using the alternative cheaper option of a single electric wire will result in inability to control weeds, resulting in shorts.
-Animal welfare problems through wire tangles and becoming trapped in the resulting overgrowth.
-Fencing water ways on steeper hill country will result in greater levels of sediment runoff over time, as natural stock flow on these hills has been changed through fencing forcing stock movement up and down the hill resulting in stock tracks, that turn into water courses washing greater levels of sediment into water catchments. - 2.
-Fencing on hill country is expensive. - 3.
-Maintenance and weed control is expensive on land that is not earning much. - 4.
+- 1. This requirement to exclude cattle through permanent fencing is very broad and will create perverse environmental and financial outcomes over hill country which by its nature is not intensively farmed. - Fencing on hill country is expensive and often limited to ridges natural fence lines. - Maintenance and weed control is expensive on land that is not earning much. - 4.
 Water reticulation, especially on higher country is very expensive due to pumping heights. - 5.
 Improvements in water quality from excluding cattle, through permanent fencing from permanently flowing waterbodies, on non-intensive hill country are not proven.
-More subcatchment information is required. - 6.
-Other approaches such as tailored farm specific critical source management, targeted riparian planting, and stock management approaches are likely to result in more cost effective and improved environmental outcomes. - 7.
+More sub-catchment information is required. - Other approaches such as tailored farm specific critical source management, targeted riparian planting, and stock management approaches are likely to result in more cost effective and improved environmental outcomes. - 7.
 Definition of 25 degree slope threshold/standards in Rule 3.11.5.4 which are required to be fenced up to, is not clear with no implementation plan available. - 8.
-Definition of waterbodies under Schedule C in relation to clauses i, ii, iii, and iv are still unclear and require further elaboration in order for farmers to be able to determine, what waterbodies on their properties the rules relate to.

-9. Farms may not be able to raise money by mortgage to pay large amounts required to comply.
+Definition of waterbodies under Schedule C in relation to clauses i, ii, iii, and iv are still unclear and require further elaboration in order for farmers to be able to determine, what waterbodies on their properties the rules relate to. - Farms owned by trusts, estates or leased may not be able to raise money by mortgage to pay large amounts required to comply.